1. What types of samples can be submitted for Amplicon-EZ?

 9. What is the price for Amplicon-EZ?

-Our standard price is $75 per sample for amplicons without partial Illumina adapters and $50 per sample for amplicons with partial Illumina adapters.
+Our standard price is $80 per sample for amplicons without partial Illumina® adapters and $55 per sample for amplicons with partial Illumina® adapters.
 The addition of partial adapters simplifies library preparation.
-There is no charge for using a GENEWIZ drop box for submission.
+There is no charge for using an Azenta dropbox for submission.
 However, customers are responsible for any shipping charges.
 Please note that contract, institutional, or promotional pricing may vary.

 10. When can I submit samples?